Pact Family Camp

 At Pact Family Camp, adopted children of color get support making sense of their identity and building strong self-esteem, in an environment where everyone understands the complexity of having two families, as well as the impact of loss and trauma.
 At Pact Family Camp, adopted children of color are surrounded by role models—other people of color who are adopted or staunch adoption allies—who can help them navigate a society that too often sees them in a negative light or with lowered expectations.

 Nestled among the trees near Lake Tahoe, Pact Family Camp offers families not only life-changing learning experiences, but the chance to enjoy comfortable hotel-style accommodations, the warm community of family-style meals, and “just plain fun” activities like playing in the pool, an ice cream social, family movie night, and a family dance party.
+Join us for a meaningful and fun program for adults and children (ages 0 to 18), as we explore issues of adoption, race and family.

 To learn more check out: